mapmf/punch-clock/README.md

 To startup application with preloaded data turn **spring.profiles.active** to **dev** in application.properties

-Besides it's necessary have a database called punch_clock in a MySQL instance
+> It's necessary have a database called punch_clock in a MySQL instance

 To run application with production mode turn **spring.profiles.active** to **prod** in application.properties

-Besides it's necessary have a database called punch_clock_prod in a MySQL instance
+> It's necessary have a database called punch_clock_prod in a MySQL instance

 A admin user will be available with username=**admin** and password=**admin**